wp-plugins/nitwpress/readme.txt

 5. Enter your Twitter account information to the widget control

 == Changelog ==

+= 0.9.2.4 =
+* Users can use different background image than Twitter.

 = 0.9.2.3 =
 * Twitter API has a bug that returns broken HTML entities.
 This change fix the problem.